Be smart with your fitness goal setting

 If you want to achieve anything, setting goals is the first step to get you started.
 By setting goals, it becomes clear about what you need to do, why you want to do it and success rate is increased.

-But we can’t just set a goal that says for example, ‘I want to be fit in 2018’.
+But it's pretty difficult to create a goal that says for example, ‘I want to get fit’.
 This goal means nothing.
-It doesn’t tell you why, how, what will happen, who will do it… nothing.
-So, this goal is going to be hard to achieve without extra direction.
+It doesn’t tell you why, how, what will happen or who will do it - therefore making it hard to achieve without extra direction.

 In this blog, I am going to advise you on the way that I set my goals and why I think it’s effective.
-I set business and health goals mostly, but this concept can be introduced in any part of someone’s life.
 The key is to keep your goals SMART.

 Make your goal specific.
 If your goal is too vague or confusing, it will make it harder to be achieved because you won’t know how to deal with it or go forward.